 Steven E. Gallotta, Director.
 Mr. Gallotta has served as a member of our Board of Directors since 2020.
 Mr. Gallotta brings over 35 years of financial reporting and assurance experience in the financial services industry to the Board of Directors.
 Mr. Gallotta spent the majority of his career at KPMG, from 1975 until his mandatory retirement from the firm in 2013.
 He became an audit partner in the New York Financial Services Practice of KPMG in 1986, serving all types of financial institutions, including depository institutions.
 During this time, Mr. Gallotta also served as an Advisory partner in KPMG's Office of General Counsel.
-Since 2016, Mr. Gallotta has served on the board of directors of St. Patrick's Home for the Aged and Infirm, a non-compensated role, in the Bronx, New York.
 Mr. Gallotta has been a certified public accountant licensed in New York since 1979.
-He obtained his Bachelor of Business Administration from Iona University.
+He also was on the Board of St. Patrick's Nursing Home in the Bronx, New York from 2016 until 2022.
+He obtained his Bachelor of Business Administration from Iona College.
+He is both a member of the New York State Society of Certified Public Accountants and the American Institute of Certified Public Accountants.